 Senior Lecturer in Nineteenth-Century Literature

 John Miller is a Senior Lecturer in Nineteenth-Century Literature and co-director of ShARC.
 Having completed his PhD at the University of Glasgow in 2009, John then held postdoctoral research fellowships at the Institute for Advanced Study in the Humanities, University of Edinburgh, and at the University of Northern British Columbia.
 He also held a teaching fellowship at the University of East Anglia.
-John is General Secretary of the Association for the Study of Literature and Environment (UK & Ireland): http://asle.org.uk/ and co-editor of Palsgrave Studies in Animals and Literature. https://www.shef.ac.uk/english/people/miller
+John is President of the Association for the Study of Literature and Environment (UK & Ireland) and co-editor of Palgrave Studies in Animals and Literature.

 My research focuses on writing about animals, ecology and empire from the nineteenth century to the present, with particular emphasis on the late Victorian period.
 My first monograph Empire and the Animal Body (Anthem, 2012) explores the representation of exotic animals in Victorian and Edwardian adventure fiction.
 My second book is the co-authored volume Walrus for the Reaktion Animal series.
 I am currently near to completing a monograph titled Victorians in Furs: Fiction, Fashion and Activism and I have started work on my next project, A Literary History of In Vitro Meat which examines the origins of cultured flesh in the late nineteenth century and traces its development in imaginative literature through to the present.
 I am also contributing co-editor of The Dictionary of Neoliberal Terms (Spirit Duplicator) and have recently edited a collection of stories about tattooing for the British Library.

 PhD student in English Literature